llezcano/chat/README.md

 ## Server
-  Just install socket.io dependency on server `npm install socket.io` To run the server run `node server.js`
+  Just install socket.io dependency on server `npm install socket.io` To run the server run `npm run server`
   Server will run on port 8888